Imagination Helps Visual Reasoning, But Not Yet in Latent Space: Experiments

 Across evalution on various perception-centric benchmarks, our method consistently outperforms the strong baseline Monet, achieving average improvements of 3.44\% on HR-Bench and 2.6\% on V*.
 On MME-RealWorld-Lite, our reproduced Monet shows only marginal gains over its base model, whereas our approach effectively handles diverse real-world queries.
 These results highlight the effectiveness of zoom-in-based visual imagination for fine-grained visual perception.
 Compared with reasoning with tools approaches, our method substantially outperforms PixelReasoner, while remaining slightly behind DeepEyes, suggesting that direct image replay does provide complementary benefits.

 Beyond high-resolution perception, we further evaluate more abstract visual reasoning tasks.
 Jigsaw and multi-view reasoning require reconstructing global structure and performing spatial reasoning across views.
 Our method generalizes well to these settings, surpassing both LVR and Monet by over 10 points.
 On TableVQA, which emphasizes identifying and comparing key values, our approach achieves a 6.1\% improvement over Monet.
+We provide the results of Hyperphantasia and STARE in the Apppendix~\ref{sec:appendix-C}.

 Overall, these results demonstrate that text-driven visual imagination offers an effective mechanism for both fine-grained perception and abstract visual reasoning.
 Imagination does help visual reasoning, but not yet in latent space.